To water or not to water?

 The material of your pot will have a significant impact.
 Clay pots are porous and will rapidly suck water out which is then lost through evaporation.
 This can mitigate over watering.
 If you overwater a plant in a glazed pot, then the plants roots are likely to remain saturated for a long time.

 Where your plants are growing will directly influence their watering needs.
 Plants placed on a sunny south-facing window sill will dry out much quicker than those in north facing rooms.
-In winter, plants will dry out quicker due to central heating.
+In winter, plants may dry out quickly if they are positioned close to central heating.
 Arranging plants in a group can increase local humidity so plants will dry out more slowly.

 Time of the Year